EzJacob/Game-Release-Trivia/README.md

 ## Currently in Progress
 - Adding more games to the database.
 - Improving user interface and responsiveness.
-- Addding more stuff thhat I haven't thoughh about yet
+- Addding more stuff that I haven't thought about yet